 Sentence given to Moscow unauthorized rally participant takes effect

-MOSCOW, June 19 (RAPSI, Yevgeniya Sokolova) – The Moscow City Court had upheld a sentence given to Yury Kuliy, who is to spend 8 months in a penal colony for attacking a police officer at the unauthorized rally in Moscow on March 26, RAPSI learnt at the court’s press office on Monday.
+MOSCOW, June 19 (RAPSI, Yevgeniya Sokolova) – The Moscow City Court had upheld a sentence given to Yury Kuliy, who is to spend 8 months in a penal colony settlement for attacking a police officer at the unauthorized rally in Moscow on March 26, RAPSI learnt at the court’s press office on Monday.

 By its decision, the court dismissed an appeal against an earlier ruling of the Moscow Tverskoy District Court.